-The playoffs are once again upon us, and as the Caps get ready to take on their first-round opponent from Toronto, we weigh in on which unusual suspects will have an impact, where each team has the advantage, and what we think will happen.
+The playoffs are once again upon us, and as the Caps get ready to take on their first-round opponent - and friendly Metropolitan Division rival - from Philly, we weigh in on which unusual suspects will have an impact, where each team has the advantage, and what we think will happen.

 Q1.
 Aside from the big names and "obvious" choices (Alex Ovechkin, Braden Holtby, etc.), which Capital do you see as having the biggest potential impact in this series?

 Chris: Last year against the Islanders, Tom Wilson showed that he can get a team off their game in the playoffs.
 Given that Willy has some history with the Flyers, and particularly Brayden Schenn, he may be able to pull a similar feat this year.
 The key will be agitating the Flyers without stepping too far over the edge... and into the penalty box.
 If Wilson can rough up the Flyers and draw some retaliatory penalties while maintaining his stellar defensive play, he could be a key component to victory in the series.
 If he loses his composure and takes dumb penalties at the wrong time, he could just as easily tip the advantage the other way.

 Tommy: Totally agree with Chris.
 I've actually liked what I've seen from Wilson in the last couple of games.
 Wilson has had a bit of pep in his step offensively recently, finding John Carlson beautifully for a goal in the St. Louis Blues game and dangling his way to the net on a scoring chance against the Anaheim Ducks.
 In the playoffs, your bottom six has to contribute mightily, and Wilson seems like one of the better bets to do just that.